wvteijlingen/Spine/README.md

 ### Registering resources
 Each resource class should be registered using the `registerType` function.
 For example, registering the Post class: `spine.registerType(Post.self)`.

-## Promises
+## Asynchronous futures
-All convienience operations return futures using the `BrightFutures` futures library.
+All operations that communicate with the server are asynchronous and return futures using the `BrightFutures` futures library.
 This makes it easy to chain requests and respond to success or failure.
-See the `BrightFutures` documentation and the examples below on how to use futures.
+See the `BrightFutures` documentation on how to use futures.

 ## Fetching resources
 *The following functions are convenience functions that proxy to the global Spine singleton.
 Therefore, you can only use them if you use Spine as a singleton.*